 He’s also a North Carolina native like Dale Sr., and they were friends long before either one of them had any sort of notoriety or success in racing.

-In fact, he almost started a riot at Metrolina speedway on a perfectly sunny day, where Tony, his crew chief at the time, notes there was not 1% chance of rain in the forecast or a cloud in the sky.
+And in fact, back in the late 70’s, Sr. started an actual riot at Metrolina speedway on a perfectly sunny day, where Tony, his crew chief at the time, notes there was not 1% chance of rain in the forecast or a cloud in the sky.

-Tony said Dale Sr. of course took off runnin’:
+Naturally, Tony said Dale Sr. took off runnin’:

 “Your dad gets out the car, comes running over to us, he’s driving my ’73 Torino that I gave him, he’s got no license…”